-Fraction to Mixed with Circle Models uses circles to demonstrate renaming fractions from fraction form to mixed form.
+With Fraction to Mixed with Circles Designer you can design fractions examples that use circle models to picture renaming fractions from fraction form to mixed form.

 You can input any fraction with a value less than 5.
 The denominator must be less than 100.
 Press the <OK> button and the chosen fraction will appear in mixed form.